CashRunner/Note4Git/README.md

-# Note4Git
+# about this repository
-note when learning Git
+note about learing git